Maya Khromykh: 2020–21 season: domestic senior debut

-2021–22 season
+2021–22 season: international senior debut

 Khromykh debuted her programs for the 2021–22 season at the 2021 Russian test skate event in September.
 In her free skate, she cleanly landed a quad toeloop for the second time in her career in a competitive setting, but later popped a planned quad Salchow into a single.

 Khromykh later opened her competitive season in mid-October at the 2021 Budapest Trophy.
 She placed second in the short program at the event behind teammate Anna Shcherbakova.
 During the free skate, she landed a clean quad toeloop-triple toeloop combination to move ahead of Shcherbakova, and win the event in her senior debut.

 Khromykh made her Grand Prix debut at 2021 Gran Premio d'Italia where she placed second in the short program behind Loena Hendrickx.
 In the free skate, Khromykh successfully landed two quad toeloops and scored her personal best of 154.31 points to take silver medal behind her compatriot Anna Shcherbakova.
 At her next competition, the 2021 CS Warsaw Cup, Khromykh placed first in the short program, but struggled on her jumping passes in the free skate, most notably on her two planned quad toeloops, and fell to second in the free program.
 Her lead after the short bolstered her score and kept her in the lead overall to take the title.

 At the 2021 Rostelecom Cup, Khromykh's second Grand Prix assignment, she placed fifth in the short program after falling on the triple Lutz in her planned triple Lutz-triple toeloop combination, but climbed to second in the free skate by landing both of her planned quad toeloops, and finished third overall behind compatriots Kamila Valieva and Elizaveta Tuktamysheva.
 Her results over her two Grand Prix events qualified her to the 2021–22 Grand Prix Final, seeded fourth behind Valieva, Shcherbakova, and Tuktamysheva.
 However, the Final was subsequently cancelled due to restrictions prompted by the Omicron variant.

 At the 2022 Russian Championships, Khromykh placed eighth, and fifth among senior-eligible skaters.
 Khromykh was named as second alternate to the Russian women's team for the 2022 Winter Olympics on 20 January.

+Khromykh’s last competition of the season was the 2022 Channel One Trophy where she was part of the team named Time Of Firsts and was captained by Mark Kondratiuk.
+Ranking fourth in the short program and sixth in the free skate, she finished sixth out of six skaters in the individual standings and lost to the team named The Red Machine, captained by Anna Shcherbakova in the team standings.